F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

    Support for configuring global GSLB settings in a declaration is available in DO v1.17 and later.

-In this example, we show how how you can configure global GSLB settings in DO 1.17 and later using the **GSLBGlobals** class.
+In this example, we show how you can configure global GSLB settings in DO 1.17 and later using the **GSLBGlobals** class.
 This class uses the **GSLBGlobals_general** properties (synchronizationEnabled synchronizationGroupName, synchronizationTimeout, and synchronizationTimeTolerance) to configure GSLB global settings on the BIG-IP.
 You must have the BIG-IP DNS (GTM) module licensed and provisioned to use this feature.

 For more details on the properties and DO usage, see |gslbglobal| and |gslbgen| in the Schema Reference.